Nursing, PhD

 The foundation of program success is the substantive match between the student and the faculty advisor.
 The educational experience focuses on the processes of exploring and examining substantive bodies of knowledge.
 The researcher’s development is fostered through exposure to an array of philosophic and methodological aspects of nursing and related basic and applied disciplines.

-Our full-time PhD students are fully funded for the first three years, which includes a living stipend and covers tuition, fees, and health insurance.
+Our full-time PhD students are fully funded for the first four years, which includes a living stipend and covers tuition, fees, and health insurance.

 For more information: https://www.nursing.upenn.edu/academics/doctor-of-philosophy-in-nursing-phd/